 - Service vests or identifiers are highly encouraged.

 - Faculty and Staff can require that the dog be removed from the classroom or area if: the presence of the dog would cause safety concerns, the dog is not under control, shows aggression, or the dog is not housebroken.

 Documentation is required for any type of requested accommodation.
 Documentation for housing accommodations or an Emotional Support Animal, must be from a qualified professional.
 Qualified professional, for our purposes, is defined as a non-family member whose professional training qualifies them to diagnose and treat the impairments associated with the student’s disability.
-The student must either be a current patient of the professional who completes the documents or have an established history of treatment that is documented.
+The student must either be a current patient of the professional who completes the documentation form or have an established history of treatment that is documented.
 Each question on the required forms must be completed by the medical professional.
+Click here for the medical documentation form.
 We will not accept notes or letters in lieu of the provided documents.

 Approved ESA.
 Approved Emotional Support Animal (ESA) is an animal that has been permitted in designated areas of residential communities as a reasonable accommodation under this policy.

 Pet.
 A pet is an animal kept for ordinary use and companionship.
 A pet is not considered an Emotional Support Animal or a Service Animal.
 Individuals are not permitted to keep or bring pets on University property or in University housing without prior approval under the University Pet Policy.
 For more information on the University Pet Policy, click here.

 ESA Owner.
 The owner is the resident student who has an approved Emotional Support Animal (ESA) in University housing under this policy.